Steps to importing ornamental animal products

 Check the CITES agreement and with NZ Customs

-Products that come from endangered animals or are made from or contain ivory or other illegally traded materials cannot be imported.
-Check the Convention on the International Trade in Endangered Species (CITES) to find out whether your ornamental animal product is a prohibited import, or needs a CITES permit.
+Products (such as ivory) that come from endangered animals cannot be imported unless you have the right permits.
+Check the Convention on the International Trade in Endangered Species (CITES) to find out whether your ornamental animal product is covered by CITES and needs a CITES permit.

 Items arriving in New Zealand in breach of CITES may be seized on arrival by the Department of Conservation.